Digoxin: Pharmacodynamics

 Digoxin's primary mechanism of action involves inhibition of the sodium potassium adenosine triphosphatase (Na+/K+ ATPase), mainly in the myocardium.
 This inhibition causes an increase in intracellular sodium levels, resulting in decreased activity of the sodium-calcium exchanger, which normally imports three extracellular sodium ions into the cell and transports one intracellular calcium ion out of the cell.
 The reversal of this exchanger, triggered by the increase in intracellular sodium, results in an increase in the intracellular calcium concentration that is available to the contractile proteins.
 The increased calcium concentrations lead to the binding of more calcium to troponin C, which results in increased inotropy.
 Increased intracellular calcium lengthens phase 4 and phase 0 of the cardiac action potential, which leads to a decrease in heart rate.
 Increased amounts of Ca2+ also leads to increased storage of calcium in the sarcoplasmic reticulum, causing a corresponding increase in the release of calcium during each action potential.
 This leads to increased contractility (the force of contraction) of the heart without increasing heart energy expenditure.

 The inhibition of the sodium pump may also improve baroreceptor sensitivity in heart failure and may explain some of the neurohormonal effects of digoxin.

 Digoxin also has important parasympathetic effects, particularly on the atrioventricular node.
 While it does increase the magnitude of myocardial contractility, the duration of the contraction is only slightly increased.
 Its use as an antiarrhythmic drug, then, comes from its direct and indirect parasympathetic stimulating properties.
 Vagus nerve stimulation slows down conduction at the AV node by increasing the refractory period of cardiac myocytes.
 The slowed AV node gives the ventricles more time to fill before contracting.
 This negative chronotropic effect is synergistic with the direct effect on cardiac pacemaker cells.
 The arrhythmia itself is not affected, but the pumping function of the heart improves, owing to improved filling.

 Overall, the heart rate is decreased while stroke volume is increased, resulting in a net increase in blood pressure, leading to increased tissue perfusion.
 This causes the myocardium to work more efficiently, with optimized hemodynamics and an improved ventricular function curve.

 Other electrical effects include a brief initial increase in action potential, followed by a decrease as the K+ conductance increases due to increased intracellular amounts of Ca2+ ions.
 The refractory period of the atria and ventricles is decreased, while it increases in the sinoatrial and AV nodes.
 A less negative resting membrane potential is made, leading to increased irritability.

 The conduction velocity increases in the atria, but decreases in the AV node.
 The effect upon Purkinje fibers and ventricles is negligible.
 Automaticity is also increased in the atria, AV node, Purkinje fibers, and ventricles.

 ECG changes seen in people taking digoxin include increased PR interval (due to decreased AV conduction) and a shortened QT interval.
 Also, the T wave may be inverted and accompanied by ST depression.
 It may cause AV junctional rhythm and ectopic beats (bigeminy) resulting in ventricular tachycardia and fibrillation.

+Digoxin is also an M2 receptor muscarinic agonist.